During the decade I’ve been on a carnivore diet, I’ve eaten all kinds of cured meats and experimented with different curing methods countless times.

 - Sugar — It’s not always used, but it can counteract the harsh salt flavor.
 It’s more commonly used for wet than dry-cured processes.

 - Sodium nitrate/sodium nitrite — These are compounds that naturally occur in human bodies and some foods.
 In meat, they become nitric oxide which reacts with protein, changes the meat color, and preserves it for safe use.
 Natural and synthetic nitrates can be used during the curing.
 Natural nitrates come from food, not synthetic sources.

 - Vinegar/citrus juice/alcohol — These curing mixtures are used for added flavor.
 They have chemicals that help the cured food preservation.

-- Spices and herbs — These are also used for more flavor.
+- Spices and herbs — These are also used for more flavor when curing meats.
 Some studies also show that spices can have preservative effects if used in large quantities .